 4. Who will benefit now that this case has been decided for the landowners?

 Fishermen will benefit, because rockweed serves as a nursery for young cod and 34 other fish species, protects clams on the flats, serves as habitat for lobster (at night) and periwinkles (wrinkles).

 Conservation groups whose mission is to protect coastal wetlands for fisheries and wildlife will benefit, because they will be able to conduct their mission.

 All industries that benefit from healthy wildlife populations will benefit, because of all the wildlife species that depend on rockweed: marine mammals, seabirds, shorebirds, ducks, eagles.

-5. If the court decides that rockweed belongs to the landowner, will that decision affect the public's right to take shellfish (clams, periwinkles, etc.), worms and fish in the intertidal zone?
+5. Now that the court has decided that rockweed belongs to the landowner, will that decision affect the public's right to take shellfish (clams, periwinkles, etc.), worms and fish in the intertidal zone?

 No. Courts have already decided that taking fish, shellfish and worms in the intertidal zone is within the scope of the public trust doctrine.
-The rockweed ownership case will not affect these long-settled public rights to take intertidal fish, shellfish and worms.
+Rockweed ownership will not affect these long-settled public rights to take intertidal fish, shellfish and worms.

-6. If the court decides that rockweed belongs to the landowner, will that decision affect the right to grow seaweed and other marine species via aquaculture?
+6. Now that rockweed belongs to the landowner, will that decision affect the right to grow seaweed and other marine species via aquaculture?